Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

 \subsection{Dynamical Model}

-The radiative timescale in the analytic, dynamical model is scaled by pressure and equilibrium temperature \citep{Komacek2017,Komacek2018,ZhangShowman2017}. \Cref{fig:KomacekVanilla} shows a version of the model where all the planets have the same physical properties, but the irradiation temperature varies.
+The radiative timescale in the analytic, dynamical model is scaled by pressure at the base of the radiatively active layer of the atmosphere, and equilibrium temperature \cite{Komacek2017,Komacek2018,ZhangShowman2017}.
+Supplementary Figure 5 shows a version of the model where all the planets have the same physical properties, but the irradiation temperature varies.